oobecomau/desktop.gov.au/docs/security/system-security-plan.md

 - Removable media is encrypted via BitLocker using AES-256.

-#### Residual controls to be addressed by the Agency
+#### Residual controls to be addressed by the organisation

-- The Agency is responsible for implementing controls relating to media management if media is connected to the CloudSystem.
+- The organisation is responsible for implementing controls relating to media management if media is connected to the CloudSystem.

 ### Media sanitisation

 #### Applicability to CloudSystem

-The controls relating to the sanitisation of media are not applicable to the CloudSystem and are instead the responsibility of the Agency.
+The controls relating to the sanitisation of media are not applicable to the CloudSystem and are instead the responsibility of the organisation.

 #### CloudSystem compliance approach